Citational Justice

 About Citational Justice

-"Citation justice is the act of citing authors based on identify to uplift marginalized voices with the knowledge that citation is used as a form of power in a patriarchal society based on white supremacy."
+"Citation justice is the act of citing authors based on identity to uplift marginalized voices with the knowledge that citation is used as a form of power in a patriarchal society based on white supremacy."
 (Gammons, 2023)

 It aims to recognize and appreciate the work of authors who are Black, Indigenous, and other People of Color (BIPOC), disabled, queer, and/or of other marginalized identities.
 This practice requires effort from the researcher to find, read, and cite works from authors with marginalized identities because the marginalization has included systemic and systematic exclusion from the literature so far.